 The widely accepted theory that early spaying protects female dogs from breast cancer seems to have been disproved, or at least could not be proven, according to a 2012 study done in the UK and published in the Journal of Small Animal Practice.
 Researchers from the Royal Veterinary College looking at mammary neoplasia (tumors and abnormal growths in breast tissue) found “evidence that neutering reduces the risk… are weak and are not a sound basis for firm recommendations.”
 In other words, it is an unproven theory.

 The Journal of Veterinary Internal Medicine published a study in 1999 in which researchers had studied over 700,000 dogs, examining the link between neutering and hemangiosarcoma (a type of cardiac tumor).
 The risk for both male and female dogs was increased.
 For males only a slight increase but for spayed females, the risk increased to greater than four times the risk of intact females for aortic tumors and a five times greater risk for hemangiosarcoma.

 Cranial Cruciate Ligament (CCL) Injuries

 Though more common in large breed dogs such as you might choose for personal protection dogs, sterilized dogs of all sizes were shown to have an increased rate of CCL ruptures over intact protection dogs of the same breed according to a study by Texas Tech University Health Sciences Center.
-Another breed-specific study on Golden Retrievers from 2013 found a 5-8% increase of incidence in dogs that were “fixed” earlier than one year old.
+Another breed-specific study on Golden Retrievers from 2013 found a 5-8% increase in incidence in dogs that were “fixed” earlier than one-year-old.